Crio-WFH/demo/.github/pull_request_template.md

 - [ ] Summary added !

-### once your pr get's merged take some time ⏲️, celebrate 🥳 and share it with the community on slack .
+### once your PR get's merged - Take some time ⏲️, Celebrate 🥳 and share it with the community on slack .